 Unlike the earlier vein treatment known as vein-stripping, the Venefit procedure does not require an operating room or general anesthesia.
 Because it is far less traumatic to the body and carries so few risks, the Venefit procedure is conducted in an outpatient setting, using only local or regional anesthesia.
-In the vascular surgeon’s office or vein clinic treatment room, one small area of the leg is anesthetized and a fine radiofrequency catheter is inserted into a section of the vein.
+In the vascular surgeon’s office or vein clinic treatment room, one small leg area is anesthetized, and a fine radiofrequency catheter is inserted into a section of the vein.
 Short 20-second pulses of radiofrequency energy are directed at the collagen in the venous walls, causing those tissues to naturally collapse and seal.
-Your body will redirect the venous blood to other veins and capillaries in order to continue the natural circulation, while the portion of vein which has collapsed will be organically absorbed by the surrounding tissues.
-This procedure effectively works in cooperation with your body’s own healing abilities, encouraging it to grow new venous pathways while organically eliminating the damaged ones.
+Your body will redirect the venous blood to other veins and capillaries in order to continue the natural circulation, while the portion of the vein which has collapsed will be organically absorbed by the surrounding tissues.
+This procedure works in cooperation with your body’s healing abilities, encouraging it to grow new venous pathways while organically eliminating the damaged ones.

 What Does the Patient Experience?

-The actual Venefit procedure takes a total of 45 to 60 minutes, and with the entire appointment usually requires a total of 2 to 3 hours.
-Effective anesthetic means that you don’t feel anything while the procedure is underway, and you will be provided with attentive relaxing support before and after the treatment.
+The actual Venefit procedure takes a total of 45 to 60 minutes, and the entire appointment usually requires a total of 2 to 3 hours.
+Effective anesthetic means you don’t feel anything while the procedure is underway, and you will be provided with attentive, relaxing support before and after the treatment.
 You will be able to resume your normal activities within just a few days, although your doctor may recommend avoiding strenuous lifting or prolonged standing for a slightly longer period.

 Contact the Vein & Vascular Institute today for a consultation to learn if this effective, high-tech treatment can bring you relief from your problem vein condition.